 Key Takeaways

-- Average cost to epoxy a garage floor is between $3 and $12 per square foot.
+- Average costs: Expect to pay between $3 and $12 per square foot depending on the method.

 Epoxy Flooring Cost Calculator